 Your skin.
-Despite it being such a large part of the body, a lot people know very little about what actually benefits the skin and what doesn't, other than what they are lead to believe by skin care companies trying to market their products.
+Despite it being such a large part of the body, a lot of people know very little about what actually benefits the skin and what doesn't, other than what they are led to believe by skin care companies trying to market their products.

 To help you do this, here are a few facts and some tips on what is good for your skin and what is not, from a holistic, natural perspective:

 - Nourish the skin from the inside.
 The skin, not unlike the rest of the body, thrives on a good supply of nutrients.
 Some of the best nutrients for skin health are vitamin C, vitamin E, vitamin A, and essential fatty acids.
 A diet high in raw vegetables and fruits is recommended.
 They not only provide beneficial nutrients for skin cells, but they also help with detoxification of the body, reducing the amount of toxins being excreted via the skin.

 - Avoid using skin care products and make-up (or basically anything that comes into contact with the skin) that contains chemical ingredients.